Getting traffic but no sales?

 How To Check If You Have A Cart Abandonment Problem

 If you have a Shopify-hosted eCommerce store, you can check how many people abandoned your website from the cart page from the built-in Shopify analytics dashboard.
-For WooCommerce and other eCommerce and custom platforms, you can check the abandonment rate with Google Analytics.
+For custom, WooCommerce and other eCommerce platforms, you can check the abandonment rate with Google Analytics.

 The abandonment rate in Google Analytics is the percentage of people who start a conversion process but don’t complete it.